greghendershott/frog/README.md

 `if` or `when` test, or perhaps defining a helper function to minimize repetition.

-> **NOTE**: If you edit the templates, be careful not to use a Racket
+> **NOTE**: If you need to require another module in your template,
-> function as a value (in a non-application); you'll get an error
-> because the template renderer can't convert a procedure to a
-> string.
-For example, if you mistakenly use `@date` instead of the
+> you must use `local-require`.
+Plain `require` won't work because the
-> post template's predefined variable `@date+tags`, you're referring
-> to the `racket/date` function `date`, and you'll get such an error.
+> template is not evaluated at a module level or top level.

 ### Page template: `_src/page-template.html`